TrudAX/denistrunin-blog/src/posts/ax2012-sqldelete/index.md

     where MyBigTable.CreatedDateTime < cleanupDate;
 ```

-This statement is fast, but the command **delete_from** can [block](https://denistrunin.com/understanding-sql-blocking) the table while running, so you need to run it only during system downtime.
+This statement is fast, but the command **delete_from** can [block](https://denistrunin.com/understanding-sql-blocking) the table while running, so you need to run it only during a system downtime.

-Both these methods work only per one company, so you need to run a separate cleanup job for each company, which creates a setup overhead.
+Both these methods work only per one company, so you need to run a separate cleanup job for each company and that creates a setup overhead.

-In a lot of performance audit projects, I asked people why they didn't run standard cleanup procedures and the typical answer was: "We tried to run it a year ago, then it hangs, users started complaining about system performance, and we cancelled it".
+In a lot of performance audit projects, I asked people why they didn't run standard cleanup procedures and the typical answer was: "We tried to run it a year ago, then it hung, users started complaining about system performance, and we cancelled it".

 ## Improved version of "delete" from a large table operation